openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 Querying Hana through openLooKeng
 --------------------------

-For there is a SAP HANA connector named hana, each SAP HANA Database\'s user can get its available schemas throught the hana connector by running SHOW SCHEMAS:
+For there is a SAP HANA connector named hana, each SAP HANA Database\'s user can get its available schemas through the hana connector by running SHOW SCHEMAS:

     SHOW SCHEMAS FROM hana;